 Applying to university is an exciting time for your child, especially if they have decided they want to study at a university in the UK.

-As a parent you want to support them, however, key to this is understanding how the UK university application process works, what your child needs to do and when.
+As a parent, you want to support them.
+However, the key to this is understanding UCAS for international students, how the UK university application process works, and what your child needs to do to secure their place at university.

 (Although we use the terms child/parent throughout this blog for simplicity, it is intended for anyone fulfilling a parenting role.)